FINSA Client Information

 Information on the offered financial services

 The financial institution provides portfolio management services and investment advisory services to its clients.
+Further, the financial institution provides offering services of financial instruments (e.g. Actively Managed Certificates) to professional and institutional clients.
 The financial institution does not guarantee any yield nor performance of investment activities.
 The investment activity can therefore lead to an appreciation or a depreciation in value.

 Financial service providers are required to classify their customers into a client segmentation according to the law and adhere to the respective code-of-conduct.
 The Financial Services Act provides for «retail customers», «professional customers» and «institutional customers» segments.
 For each customer, a customer classification is determined within the framework of the cooperation with the financial institution, whereby the financial institution by default will classify their customers according to their designated client segment.
 Subject to certain conditions, the customer may change the customer classification by opting out or opting in.